-APPROVED: 6-15-92 REVISED AND APPROVED: 12-19-94 Back to Top
+REVISED AND APPROVED: 12-19-94

 POLICY 345.41 - ACCELERATION POLICY

 The Rosendale-Brandon School District recognizes the need for educational alternatives when a student exhibits evidence of high academic proficiency in one or more areas of the curriculum.
 These alternatives may include acceleration beyond a specific grade level, subject and/or course included in the normal program and curriculum sequence.